cmalcolm1995/html_practise_code_academy/readme.md

 readme.md

-These html files are based on the Code Academy html course
+These html files are based on the Code Academy html course.

+They include informatio about Brown Bears and include some of the html basics.